 For beginners, steak can be an intimidating protein to cook, but using the sous vide makes this recipe super easy!
 Sous viding is a completely fool-proof way to cook steak evenly, making it very difficult to overcook the steak.

 You can use any T-bone up to 2.5” thick for this recipe.
-I used a 1.25″ thick T-bone steak from Oak Barn Beef.
-They ship gorgeous cuts of beef from Nebraska to your doorstep!
-And did I mention their beef is dry aged for 21 days, just like you’d expect from a high-end steakhouse?
-They even obsess over premium DNA testing!
-Have you ever heard of such a thing?
-It’s pretty amazing how much they care about quality.
+I used a 1.25″ thick T-bone steak from a mail order delivery company that ships gorgeous cuts of beef from Nebraska to your doorstep!
+This beef was dry aged for 21 days, just like you’d expect from a high-end steakhouse.

 How to Make Sous Vide T-Bone